On Qian's problem for $\mathcal{L}_{\infty}$-spaces: Acknowledgements

 \section{Acknowledgements}

-This work was partially done while the author was visiting Texas A$\&$M University and in Analysis and Probability Workshop at Texas A$\&$M University which was funded by NSF Grant.
+This work was partially done based on many discussions with Professor W.B.
+Johnson while the author was visiting Texas A$\&$M University and in Analysis and Probability Workshop at Texas A$\&$M University which was funded by NSF Grant.
 The author would like to thank Professor W.B.
 Johnson and Professor Th.
 Schlumprecht for the invitation.
-Some contribution to this work (in Section 3) has been done by W.B.
-Johnson since 2012, and the author would like to thank him for discussion.
 This work is also a part of the author's Ph.D. thesis under the supervision of Professor Lixin Cheng.

+The author was Supported by the Natural Science Foundation of China (Grant No. 11601264) and the Outstanding Youth Scientific Research Personnel Training Program of Fujian Province and the High level Talents Innovation and Entrepreneurship Project of Quanzhou City and the Research Foundation of Quanzhou Normal University(Grant No. 2016YYKJ12).